 Here are a few considerations that should be kept in mind before making a final decision about Gold Loan.

-Gold Loan Eligibility criteria: In case of NBFCs, there is not any strict scrutiny whereas banks have some eligibility criteria that customer needs to fulfill this loan along with Documentation and other formalities.
+Gold Loan Eligibility criteria: In case of NBFCs, there is not any strict scrutiny whereas banks have some eligibility criteria that customer needs to fulfil this loan along with Documentation and other formalities.

 Loan to value ratio (LTV ratio): LTV is the money granted by the financial companies as a part of the total value of the gold placed as collateral.
 Recently, as per RBI norms, NBFCs can offer 75% of the market value of gold from the existing 60 percent.
 Banks offer a loan to value of 80-85 percent.